project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/98-frank-wooten-on-how-virtual-fencing-unlocks-the-potential-of-carbon-positive-grazing-at-scale.md

 ---
-title: 98 Frank Wooten on how virtual fencing unlocks the potential of carbon positive grazing at scale
+title: 98 Frank Wooten On How Virtual Fencing Unlocks The Potential Of Carbon Positive Grazing At Scale
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-12-08)